Classical Briefscript

 Note:

-I am not entirely happy at the 'voiceless' ~ 'voiced' distinctions.
+I was not entirely happy at the 'voiceless' ~ 'voiced' distinctions.
 Some languages, notably Chinese, do not have voiced plosives, except as allophones of voiceless unaspirated varieties; the contrast there is between aspirated and unaspirated (voiceless) plosives.
 On the other hand, the speakers of many languages, e.g. southern European languages, find difficulty in aspirating plosives but happily distinguish between voiced and voiceless varieties.
 The situation in Spanish and Portuguese is further complicated in that intervocalically, unvoiced plosives tend to get a noticeable degree of voicing and voiced plosives are pronounced as voiced fricatives.
 And so one could go on with the behavior of plosives in many other languages.

-I am even more unhappy at the inclusion of voiced fricatives.
+I was even more unhappy at the inclusion of voiced fricatives.
 These have a distinct tendency to become approximants or even reduce to zero.
 But if all the 19 letters are to used, their inclusions seems unavoidable.

 Top